WASHINGTON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Washington Court Records Public?

-Court records refer to information, documents, exhibits, and every other material in connection to a trial or judicial proceeding.
-These records could be decrees, calendars, orders, judgment, index, etc. While the state encourages public records to be disclosed to the public, the law allows some information to be restricted.
+Court records refer to information, documents, exhibits, and every other material connected to a trial or judicial proceeding.
+These records could be decrees, calendars, orders, judgments, indexes, etc. While the state encourages public records to be disclosed to the public, the law allows some information to be restricted.
 The exemptions include patient or personal student information, some investigative information, and employee files.
 Generally, the law forbids public access to all court records restricted by court order, court rule, case law, state law, or federal law.

 How Do I Find Court Records in Washington?

 For in-person requests, interested persons may contact the Clerk of the Court maintaining the court records.
 The procedures for viewing or copying a court record may vary from one court to another.
 The requester may have to reach out to the particular court clerk involved to obtain court-specific instructions on how to access court records.
-The Court Directory provided on the Washington State Courts’ website enlists addresses and phone numbers for different courts.
-Other important information such as maps and directions and fax are also contained in the court directory.
+The Court Directory provided on the Washington State Courts' website enlists addresses and phone numbers for different courts.
+Other important information, such as maps and directions and fax, are also contained in the court directory and are available for remote access.

 To request court records by mail or email, requesters may obtain the court’s mail or e-mail information via the Court Directory.
 Such information may also be accessed via the local courts’ websites.
 For online access to court records, requesters may visit the Odyssey Portal.
 The Odyssey web portal is a Superior Courts Management System implemented by the Washington Administrative Office of the Courts in 2008.